 After you've determined your focus, you have to put in the effort.
 There are no shortcuts to success.
 Natural ability will only get you so far.
 Success requires hard work and dedication.
 Winning in the office might require coming in early or leaving late.
 Or maybe volunteering for extra work, even when that is the last thing you need on your plate.
 Even a goal as simple as living a more fulfilling life requires effort.

 Regardless of financial situation or life circumstances, a big part of fulfillment is just determining to be happy.
 You don't have to be content with your life, but you do have to appreciate where you are.
-You will never move on to the next level of success or achievement, until you can find joy with what you have right now.
-Again, you don't have to be satisfied with your current lifestyle or circumstances, but if you are gracious or grateful for what you have (even if that's just your health)…only then are you energetically, mentally and psychologically ready for the next big thing that life has to offer you.
+You will never move on to the next level of success or achievement until you can find joy with what you have right now.
+Again, you don't have to be satisfied with your current lifestyle or circumstances, but if you are gracious for what you have (even if that's just your health), then are you energetically, mentally and psychologically ready for the next big thing that life has to offer you.
 Every day, every breath, every experience is a gift.
 You won't get another one while you are shouting "This isn't what I wanted!"
 That's just not how life works.

 Your life is your legacy, so fight the good fight and make it count.